-Our expansion plans into the United States rely on the success of the Acreage Arrangement, and we cannot guarantee that the Acreage Arrangement will close in the near future, or at all, and even if closed, that we will achieve the expected benefits of the transaction.
+Our expansion plans into the United States rely on the success of the Acreage Arrangement and the Wana Purchase Option, and we cannot guarantee that the Acreage Arrangement or Wana Purchase Option will close in the near future, or at all, and even if closed, that we will achieve the expected benefits of such transactions.

-Our expansion plans into the United States are currently based on the Acreage Amended Arrangement.
-See "Business-U.S. Regulatory Framework-The Acreage Arrangement" for additional information regarding the Acreage Arrangement.
+Our expansion plans into the United States are primarily constituted by the Acreage Amended Arrangement and the Wana Purchase Option.
+See "Business-U.S. Regulatory Framework-The Acreage Arrangement" and "Business- U.S. Regulatory Framework - Wana Purchase Option" for additional information regarding the Acreage Arrangement and the Wana Purchase Option.
 The effectiveness of the Acreage Amended Arrangement is subject to certain conditions, including, among other things, that U.S. federal law is amended to permit the general cultivation, distribution and possession of marijuana or to remove the regulation of such activities from the federal laws of the United States and the receipt of the certain regulatory approvals.
 Such conditions have not yet occurred.
-See "-Cannabis is a controlled substance in the United States and therefore subject to the Controlled Substances Import and Export Act."
+See "-Cannabis is a controlled substance in the United States and therefore subject to the Controlled Substances Act."
+The ability to exercise the option to acquire Wana is also conditioned upon amendments to U.S. federal law to permit the general cultivation, distribution and possession of marijuana or to remove the regulation of such activities from the federal laws of the United States.
 There is no guarantee that U.S. federal law will be amended to legalize cannabis in the near future, or at all.
 Additionally, the regulatory approval processes may take a lengthy period of time to complete, which could delay closing of the Acreage Arrangement.

 Certain of these conditions, including the U.S. federal legalization of cannabis, are outside of our control.
-There can be no certainty, nor can we provide any assurance, that all conditions precedent to the consummation of the acquisition will be satisfied or waived, or, if satisfied or waived, when they will be satisfied or waived and, accordingly, the Acreage Amended Arrangement may not be completed.
-If, for any reason, the Acreage Amended Arrangement is not completed or its completion is materially delayed and/or the Acreage Arrangement (as modified by the Acreage Amending Agreement) is terminated, the market price of our common shares may be materially adversely affected.
-In such events, our business, financial condition or results of operations could also be subject to various material adverse consequences, including that we would remain liable for costs relating to the Acreage Amended Arrangement.
+There can be no certainty, nor can we provide any assurance, that all conditions precedent to the consummation of the acquisitions of Acreage or Wana will be satisfied or waived, or, if satisfied or waived, when they will be satisfied or waived and, accordingly, the Acreage Amended Arrangement and/or the Wana Purchase Option may not be completed.
+If, for any reason, the Acreage Amended Arrangement and/or the Wana Purchase Option are not completed or their respective completions are materially delayed and/or the Acreage Arrangement Agreement (as modified by the Acreage Amending Agreement) and/or the Wana Purchase Option are terminated, the market price of our common shares may be materially adversely affected.
+In such events, our business, financial condition or results of operations could also be subject to various material adverse consequences, including that we would remain liable for costs relating to the Acreage Amended Arrangement and the Wana Purchase Option.

-Even if we do acquire the Acreage Fixed Shares and, if applicable, the Acreage Floating Shares, the intended benefits of the Acreage Amended Arrangement may not be realized.
-The Acreage Amended Arrangement poses risks for our ongoing operations, including, among others, (i) that senior management's attention may be diverted from the management of daily operations to the integration of the Acreage operations, (ii) costs and expenses associated with any undisclosed or potential liabilities, (iii) that the Acreage business may not perform as well as anticipated and (iv) that unforeseen difficulties may arise in integrating the Acreage business.
+Even if we do acquire the Acreage Fixed Shares and, if applicable, the Acreage Floating Shares, as well as the membership interests of Wana, the intended benefits of the Acreage Amended Arrangement and/or the Wana Purchase Option may not be realized.
+The Acreage Amended Arrangement and the Wana Purchase Option pose risks for our ongoing operations, including, among others, (i) that senior management's attention may be diverted from the management of daily operations to the integration of the Acreage and/or Wana operations, (ii) costs and expenses associated with any undisclosed or potential liabilities, (iii) that the Acreage and/or Wana businesses may not perform as well as anticipated and (iv) that unforeseen difficulties may arise in integrating the Acreage and/or Wana businesses.